-- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the offeror propose a facilitation methodology aligned to the size and scope of the project? - 3) Did the offeror provide a timeline and coordination plan for ensuring timely completion of deliverables?
+- 1) How comprehensive is the methodology, and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP?

 SEC.
 5.07 MANAGEMENT PLAN FOR THE PROJECT